DEERFIELD BEACH: Area Served by South Florida Criminal Defense Attorney

 To see a crime map of Deerfield Beach, click here.

 Why you need a Deerfield Beach Attorney

 Deerfield Beach is policed by the Broward County Sheriff’s Office, so there are a higher number of resources available to protect the citizens of the city.

 Rossen Law Firm has extensive experience in working with the Broward County Sheriff’s Office in the past, such as conducting depositions to question the police and the procedures they used in their investigation.

-Our attorneys, Adam and Manny, are willing to negotiate with prosecutors to get the best possible outcome for their clients and to do the hard work and investigation into the investigation completed by the police to get any illegally obtained evidence dismissed.
+Our attorneys are willing to negotiate with prosecutors to get the best possible outcome for their clients and to do the hard work and investigation into the investigation completed by the police to get any illegally obtained evidence dismissed.